withastro/roadmap/proposals/0048-container-api.md

 > If you use a TypeScript file for your configuration, you are responsible for loading and transforming it to JavaScript.

-The `container` binding will expose a `renderToString` that accepts a Astro component and will return a `Response` object:
+The `container` binding will expose a `renderToString` that accepts a Astro component and will return a `string`:

 ```js
 import astroConfig from "../src/astro.config.mjs";